One place for incidents.

 AI postmortem in under 5 seconds

 Resolve the incident.
 The AI reads every signal — check history, webhook payloads, error details, timeline updates — and writes a structured postmortem.
 Summary, timeline, root cause, impact, action items.
 One click pushes action items to Linear or GitHub.
+Pro and Team plans.

 MCP integration